qiskit-community/lindbladmpo/docs/cpp_solver_interface.md

 # The C++ solver interface
 This file describes the low-level C++ interface.
 Typical usage of the package does not require following most of the details described below.
+The recommended usage is with Python, where the wrapper generates the input file for the solver in the correct format.

 One notable use-case is when running the solver executable on a remote server (or cluster node) with an input file generated using the Python interface on a different machine.
+In this case, follow the steps below after generaring an inout file using the Python interface:
+* Update the paths inserted in the input file to be those relevant for target machine.
+* Run the solver from the command line.
+The solver executable expects a single parameter in its command line, which is the string literal `input_file`, followed by a space and the file name of an input file.
+See the installation instructions for guaranteeing the proper multithreaded BLAS/LAPACK libraries are available.
+* When the solver terminates, use the Python interface to load the output data files and plot the results.

 ## C++ solver input files

-The solver executable expects a single parameter in its command line, which is the string literal `input_file`, followed by a space and the file name of an input file.
 In the input file each parameter is specified on a separate line, which contains the parameter name, a space, the equality sign '=', a space, and a single value or a comma-separated list of values (without spaces).